What’s Ahead for the US Dollar in 2023? - The Global Herald

-Bloomberg Markets and Finance published this video item, entitled “What’s Ahead for the US Dollar in 2023?” – below is their description.
+Bloomberg Quicktake: Now published this video item, entitled “What’s Ahead for the US Dollar in 2023?” – below is their description.

 Thanks largely to the Fed’s aggressive monetary policy, the US dollar has had an outstanding year, as four straight 75-basis-point rate hikes sent the dollar upward by over 8%.
 But with the tightening phase set to slow, how could the dollar fare in 2023?
-Presented by @cmegroup: https://www.cmegroup.com/openmarkets/quicktake-by-bloomberg.html?utm_source=youtube&utm_medium=paid_social&utm_campaign=quicktake_evergreen&utm_content=more_insightBloomberg Markets and Finance YouTube Channel
+Presented by @cmegroup: https://www.cmegroup.com/openmarkets/quicktake-by-bloomberg.html?utm_source=youtube&utm_medium=paid_social&utm_campaign=quicktake_evergreen&utm_content=more_insightBloomberg Quicktake: Now YouTube Channel

 Got a comment?
 Leave your thoughts in the comments section, below.
 Please note comments are moderated before publication.